JoseBalado/SignalRAuth/README.md

 Stop the server, start it again, go to an https page and accept go to unsafe.

+### Sefl signed certificate only works for localhost.
+If there is a  need to connect from another IP different from localhost, that IP must be in the url.
+But then the certificate would be rejected as it was signed for a different ulr, that is, localhost, and not for the IP of the server.

 ### Clean the cookies.
 When the server is stopped the cookies from the browser need to be deleted.
 Open the browser from the link shown in the console by the server.